 NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Coca-Cola Bottling Co.
-Consolidated, a Delaware corporation (the "Company"), will be held at the Snyder Production Center, 4901 Chesapeake Drive, Charlotte, North Carolina 28216 on Wednesday, May 15, 1996, at 10:00 a.m., Eastern Daylight Time, for the purpose of considering and acting upon the following:
+Consolidated, a Delaware corporation (the "Company"), will be held at the Snyder Production Center, 4901 Chesapeake Drive, Charlotte, North Carolina 28216 on Wednesday, May 14, 1997, at 10:00 a.m., Eastern Daylight Time, for the purpose of considering and acting upon the following:

-- 1. Fixing the number of directors at ten; - 2.
-Electing three directors, each for a term of three years or until his successor shall be elected and shall qualify; and - 3.
+- 1. Fixing the number of directors at ten; - Electing three directors, each for a term of three years or until his successor shall be elected and shall qualify; - Approving the performance goals under the Company's Annual Bonus Plan in order to permit bonuses paid thereunder to qualify as "performance-based" compensation within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended; and - 4.
 Such other business as may properly come before the Annual Meeting of Shareholders, or any adjournment or adjournments thereof.

-Only shareholders of record of the Company's common stock (including both Common Stock and Class B Common Stock) at the close of business on March 29, 1996, are entitled to notice of, and to vote at, the meeting or any adjournment thereof.
+Only shareholders of record of the Company's common stock (including both Common Stock and Class B Common Stock) at the close of business on March 27, 1997, are entitled to notice of, and to vote at, the meeting or any adjournment thereof.
 A list of shareholders will be available for inspection at least ten days prior to the meeting at the principal executive offices of the Company, 1900 Rexford Road, Charlotte, North Carolina 28211.